Analysis | Winners and losers for the 2020 NFL draft

 Packers fans don’t seem to be happy, and Rodgers might not be, either.

 Las Vegas Raiders: The Raiders were in need of a No. 1 wide receiver and a cornerback.
-They went for the speed of Ruggs with the 12th pick despite Lamb and Jerry Jeudy, who was Alabama’s top wide receiver instead of Ruggs, still being on the board.
+They went for the speed of Ruggs with the 12th pick despite Jerry Jeudy — who was Alabama’s top wide receiver, not Ruggs — and Lamb still being on the board.
 Then they took Ohio State cornerback Damon Arnette, who many projected as a second- or third-round pick, at No. 19.

-The Raiders didn’t pick again until back-to-back third-round picks — which they used on wide receivers Lynn Bowden Jr. of Kentucky and Bryan Edwards of South Carolina.
-I don’t have an issue with either player, but that’s a lot of draft capital at wide receiver, and it came at the expense of addressing other needs.
+The Raiders didn’t pick again until they had back-to-back third-round selections — which they used on wide receivers Lynn Bowden Jr. of Kentucky and Bryan Edwards of South Carolina.
+There’s no issue with either player, but that’s a lot of draft capital at wide receiver, and it came at the expense of addressing other needs.

 Chicago Bears: They were light on draft capital, in part because of the Khalil Mack trade before the 2018 season.
 It’s hard to argue with that decision, given that Mack is one of the best defenders in the NFL, but the result was Chicago came away with few early picks in a talent-loaded draft.